 - You can be ultra-specific with your landing page, giving your quality score a boost.

 - Strong quality score leads to lower CPC and better ad position, which means more clicks for less money.

-Tip: There are tools to help you find more effective long tail keywords for your campaign.
+There are keyword tools to help you find more effective long tail keywords for your campaign.
 We’ve listed a few.

 Let your current standings guide you: